- Home

 What is the evidence?

 There is a wide body of research into the effectiveness and safety of many herbs, and some studies show promising results.
-Speak to your doctor and herbal medicine practitioner about the potential side effects of any herbal preparations.
+Speak to your doctor, pharmacist and herbal medicine practitioner about the potential benefits and side effects of any herbal preparations.

 Using herbs is complex and it’s best to see an experienced practitioner rather than trying to treat yourself.
 Some herbs interact with conventional cancer treatment or medicines, and change how the treatment works or how the dose is absorbed.
 See some tips on using herbs safely.